grafana/loki/docs/sources/operations/storage/tsdb.md

 :warning: TSDB is still an experimental feature.
 It is not recommended to be used in production environments.

 With TSDB index store, you can run Grafana Loki without any dependency on NoSQL stores for storing index.
-It works the same way as [boltdb-shipper](./boltdb-shipper) index store but with reduced TCO and better query performance.
+It works the same way as [boltdb-shipper](./boltdb-shipper) index store, but with reduced TCO and better query performance.
 Loki uses [Prometheus TSDB format](https://github.com/prometheus/prometheus/tree/main/tsdb#tsdb) for storing the index with some tweaks on top of it for query planning.